 Anyone remotely interested in thrillers will tell you: some of the best films in this genre have come from South Korea over the last decades.
 One director helped a lot: Park Chan-wook.
 After a first stunning movie, Joint Security Area (2000), an intricate crime tale that greatly inspired Quentin Tarantino, Park Chan-wook conquered the world with his Vengeance Trilogy.
 Its centerpiece, Oldboy (2003), is especially amazing with a genius plot and one of the most shocking twists in the history of cinema.

 Read below for the complete guide.
-Hope you enjoy and that these films and locations will inspire you to visit South Korea like they inspired us!
+Hope you enjoy it and that these films and locations will inspire you to visit South Korea as they inspired us!

 As expected, the capital of South Korea, Seoul, is often central to the story of Korean thrillers.
 As such, Seoul is the main destination of this Thriller Travel Guide to South Korea.